 Your whole house would be bathing in RF Radiation at high levels.
 Most manufactures of smart devices give you both the option of controlling them by WiFi or Bluetooth, or plugging your appliance directly into your smart network via an Ethernet cable.
 The Ethernet cable is the way you want to go.
 Then you will want to go into your appliance settings and turn off the Bluetooth or WiFi.

 If you are setting up your home as a smart home, the best rule of thumb is to hard wire everything.
+When you are designing your kitchen it is important to keep this in mind.
 If it cannot be connected through wiring, then I would not have it as part of my smart system.
 Then you can have all of the convenience and fun of having a smart home, without exposing your family to the carcinogenic RF Radiation.

 Reducing RF Radiation In Your Home